Callum Smith: Smith vs. Álvarez

 On 19 December 2020, Smith attempted the third defence of his WBA and The Ring super middleweight titles against Canelo Álvarez.
 The vacant WBC super middleweight title was also on the line.
 Smith was beat down by Álvarez over twelve rounds, suffering a detached left bicep injury, and never seemed to be able to affect Álvarez with his shots.
 The scorecards were 117–111 and 119–109 twice in favour of Álvarez.

 Light-heavyweight

 Smith vs. Castillo

 Following his first professional loss against Canelo Álvarez, Smith moved up in weight and made his debut in the light-heavyweight division against former WBA title challenger Lenin Castillo, on the undercard of Anthony Joshua vs. Oleksandr Usyk on 25 September 2021.
 Smith defeated Castillo via a brutal second-round knockout that resulted in the latter being stretchered out of the ring.

 Smith vs. Bauderlique

 On 20 August 2022, Smith fought Bauderlique in a WBC world title eliminator on the undercard of Oleksandr Usyk vs Anthony Joshua II.
 Smith finished the fight with a left hook at 1:53 of the fourth round in Jeddah.
 With this victory, Smith earned his shot at unified light heavyweight world champion Artur Beterbiev, who holds the IBF and WBO titles as well as the WBC belt.

+Smith vs. Beterbiev

+Artur Beterbiev beat Callum Smith on 13 January 2024 in Quebec City, Canada with a 7th round stoppage.

+Smith vs. Galvan

+Smith made a winning return to the ring following his loss to Beterbiev, stopping Carlos Galvan in the fifth round at Resorts World Arena in Birmingham on 30 November 2024.

+Smith vs. Buatsi

+Smith inflicted the first professional defeat on fellow Briton Joshua Buatsi at The Venue Riyadh Season in Riyadh, Saudi Arabia, on 22 February 2025, winning by unanimous decision and claiming the WBO interim light-heavyweight title.

+In June 2025, Eddie Hearn revealed he had received an offer from PBC for David Benavidez (30–0, 24 KOs) to defend his WBC light heavyweight title against Smith.
+The aim was for the fight to take place in October, most likely in Las Vegas.
+Sampson Lewkowicz, promoter of Benavidez, said the fight could end up taking place in Liverpool, England, with another possibility being Dallas, Texas.
+Lewkowicz also mentioned Anthony Yarde as a potential opponent in the UK.
+In July, Turki Alalshikh posted on X, announcing Benavidez would be defending his world title against Yarde (27–3, 24 KOs) in November 2025.